Calibrated Explanations: with Uncertainty Information and Counterfactuals: Definition of Calibrated Explanations

-This section introduces a new feature importance explanation method based on VA called Calibrated Explanations (CE).
+This section introduces a new feature importance explanation method called Calibrated Explanations (CE).
 At the heart of the proposed method lies the realization that the feature weights must have an intuitive meaning to facilitate understanding.
-Consequently, the feature weights are defined to be the amount each feature contributes to the calibrated probability estimate for the positive class.
-Furthermore, the method also provides an estimate of the amount of uncertainty underlying each feature weight.

-The method is implemented in Python with the ambition of being straightforward to use for anyone familiar with explanation methods like LIME or SHAP\footnote{The implementation can be accessed at \href{https://github.com/Moffran/calibrated_explanations}{github.com/Moffran/calibrated\_explanations}}.

-Let's assume that a scoring classifier, trained using the proper training set $Z_T$, exists for which a local explanation for test instance $x_{n+1}$ is wanted.
-Separate all features into categorical features $C$ and numerical features $N$, so that $C+N=F$, i.e., the total number of features $F$.
-By default, the following steps are pursued to achieve an explanation for the test instance:
+A \textit{factual explanation} in CE is composed of a \textit{calibrated prediction} from the underlying model accompanied by an \textit{uncertainty interval} and a collection of \textit{factual feature rules}, each composed of a \textit{feature weight with an uncertainty interval} and a \textit{factual condition}, covering that feature's instance value. \textit{Counterfactual explanations} only contain a collection of \textit{counterfactual feature rules}, each composed of a \textit{prediction estimate with an uncertainty interval} and a \textit{counterfactual condition}, covering alternative instance values for the feature.
+The prediction estimate represents a probability estimate for the positive class.

+The following is a high-level description of how CE works: Let us assume that a scoring classifier, trained using the proper training set $Z_q$, exists for which a local explanation for test object $x$ is wanted.
+Let VA calibrate the underlying model for $x$ to get the probability interval $[p_0, p_1]$ and the calibrated probability estimate $p$.
+Use VA to estimate probability intervals ($[p'_{0.f}, p'_{1.f}]$) and calibrated probability estimates ($p'_f$) for slightly perturbed versions of object $x$, changing one feature at a time in a systematic way (see the detailed description below).
+To get the feature weight (and uncertainty interval) for feature $f$, calculate the difference between $p$ to the average of all $p'_{f}$ (and $[p'_{0.f}, p'_{1.f}]$)\footnote{Exclude $p$ (and $[p_0,p_1]$), i.e., the VA results on $x$.}.

+The feature weight is exactly defined to be the difference between the calibrated probability estimate on the original test object $x$ and the estimated (average) calibrated probability estimate achieved on the perturbed versions of $x$.
+The upper and lower bounds are defined analogously using the probability intervals from the perturbed versions of $x$.
+As long as the same test object, underlying model and calibration set is used, the resulting explanation will also be the same.

+More formally, the following steps are pursued to achieve a factual explanation for a test object $x$: